Neil Perry's exciting Chinese now serves Yum Cha as well as the pork burger

-Neil Perry opening his first new Sydney restaurant since 2004 is a pretty big deal.
-And rather than choosing some airy harbourside venue with Opera House views, he's gone subterranean in the city for Spice Temple.
+Rather than choosing some airy harbourside venue with Opera House views, Neil Perry's gone subterranean in the city for Spice Temple.
 "I'm asking people to go down a number of steps and come underground in beautiful Sydney," says Perry.
 "To do that, I felt I had to have something really special."

 And special it is – a Chinese restaurant that does not serve any Cantonese dishes.
 Instead, you'll find a menu that roams China from Sichuan to Yunnan to Guangxi.
 But the question tingling on everyone's lips is the chilli factor.
 "The dishes [on the menu] that are in red, they're hot," explains Perry.
 "Chilli isn't just about blowing people's minds out.
 It really is about adding that flavour and mouth-feel and excitement."
 Go with a bunch of friends and try as many different dishes for the table as you can.
 You're guaranteed to taste something here that your mouth has never experienced before.
 In a very, very good way.

 The room has a bit of a swingin' Shanghai gentleman's club atmosphere with rich red carpet, deep, chubby leather banquettes, vases of bamboo and curtains that look like giant matchsticks.
 The service is breezy yet professional, and if you don't want to sit down straight away there's a bar out the front serving cocktails named after the animals of the Chinese zodiac.